 The goal here is to offer consistent, high-quality performance regardless of the screen size, the pixel density, and the device used to access the app.
 And when you throw touch interaction and responsive design into the development process, you get a superior user experience — which is critical if you want to keep your customers satisfied and your discoverability at the highest.

 Bonus: Automated Testing and DevOps-Enabled Systems

 Another outstanding feature of modern web applications is that they can be easily tested using easy-to-write, automated tests.
 The modular architecture and loose coupling of modern apps allow software developers to test and refine individual components quickly, making it the ideal architecture for progressive enhancement.
 Containerized system using technologies like Kubernetes and Docker are among the most preferred infrastructures today.
-Any efforts towards building modern web apps today would require to use a modern stack and therefore require choosing microservices architecture over monolithic applications.
+Any efforts towards modern web app development today would require to use a modern stack and therefore require choosing microservices architecture over monolithic applications.

 The Benefits of Modern Web Apps